Kourtney Kardashian: Relationships and children

-Kardashian was in an on-again, off-again relationship with Scott Disick from 2006 to 2015.
-The two met at mutual friend Joe Francis's house party in Mexico.
-Kardashian has three children with Disick: son Mason Dash Disick (born December 14, 2009), daughter Penelope Scotland Disick (born July 8, 2012), and son Reign Aston Disick (born December 14, 2014).
+From 2006 to 2015, Kardashian was in an on-again, off-again relationship with Scott Disick.
+Kardashian has three children with Disick: two sons and one daughter.

-Kardashian and Disick's relationship has been shown on Keeping Up With the Kardashians and its numerous spin offs.
-Kardashian's pregnancies and the births of all three of her children have also been featured on the show.
+Kardashian and Disick's relationship was featured on Keeping Up With the Kardashians and its numerous spin offs.
+Kardashian's pregnancies and the births of the first three of her children were also featured on the show.

-In 2007, during the first season of Keeping Up with the Kardashians while on a trip to Las Vegas, Disick and Kardashian were going to get married, but her mother Kris convinced her to wait.

-In early 2010, the couple temporarily moved to Miami with their son and Kardashian's sister Kim.
-During this time, Kardashian believed Disick had an alcohol problem.
-After regularly attending therapy and temporarily giving up alcohol, Disick and Kardashian reconciled and they continued their relationship in mid-2010.

-In 2011, during the final episode in the first season of Kourtney and Kim Take New York, Disick purchased an engagement ring and planned to propose to Kardashian during an evening meal in New York City.
-However, when Disick asked Kardashian's opinion on marriage, she responded with, "If things are so good now...why would we want to change that?", so he did not propose.

 Kardashian was in another on-again, off-again relationship with model Younes Bendjima from 2016 to 2020.

 In January 2021, it was confirmed that Kardashian was in a relationship with musician Travis Barker.
 In October 2021, Kardashian and Barker got engaged after he proposed to her at a beachside hotel in Montecito, California.
 They had an unofficial wedding on April 3, 2022, in Las Vegas, after the 64th Annual Grammy Awards.
 The couple officially married on May 15, 2022, in Santa Barbara, California, with a religious wedding ceremony in Portofino, Italy on May 22, 2022.
+On November 4, 2023, it was announced that the couple's first child, a son, had been born.
+Before becoming naturally pregnant with her son, she went through five failed cycles of IVF and three retrievals.